-1.20 After what period is a claim for patent infringement time-barred?
+1.21 After what period is a claim for patent infringement time-barred?

 The IMPI's current criterion is that the time limit for seeking a remedy is during the life term of the patent.
 Once the patent has expired, an action may not be brought for events that took place before the end of the life term.
-A defence of laches has not been tested before the Courts; therefore, legally speaking, a specific time limit exists in the IP Law to bring an infringement action during the life term of the patent.
+A defence of laches has not been tested before the Courts; therefore, legally speaking, a specific time limit exists in the IP law to bring an infringement action during the life term of the patent.

-However, there is a two-year limitation period to pursue a civil action for damages; therefore this statutory term to claim damages should be taken into consideration when looking at the timing to file infringing actions.
+However, there is a two-year limitation period to pursue a civil action for damages; therefore, this statutory term to claim damages should be taken into consideration when looking at the timing to file infringing actions.

-1.21 Is there a right of appeal from a first instance judgment and if so is it a right to contest all aspects of the judgment?
+1.22 Is there a right of appeal from a first instance judgment, and if so, is it a right to contest all aspects of the judgment?

-Appeals against the IMPI can be brought either before the specialised IP Division of the Federal Administrative Court, or before IMPI itself through a review recourse.
+Appeals against the IMPI can be brought either before the specialised IP Division of the Federal Administrative Court, or before the IMPI itself through a review recourse.
 Decisions by either Court can be appealed in a final stage before Federal Circuit Courts.

-1.22 What are the typical costs of proceedings to first instance judgment on (i) infringement and (ii) validity; how much of such costs are recoverable from the losing party?
+1.23 What are the typical costs of proceedings to first instance judgment on (i) infringement, and (ii) validity?
+How much of such costs are recoverable from the losing party?

-Government fees are minimal in the administration of patent infringements and there are no government costs in the subsequent appeal stages.
+Government fees are minimal in the administration of patent infringements, and there are no government costs in the subsequent appeal stages.

-Costs and attorneys' fees may be recovered in a civil claim for damages and lost profits as mentioned in question 1.17.
+Costs and attorneys' fees may be recovered in a civil claim for damages and lost profits.

-1.23 For countries within the European Union: What steps are being taken in your country towards ratification, implementation and participation in the Unitary Patent Regulation (EU Regulation No. 1257/2012) and the Agreement on a Unified Patent Court?
-For countries outside of the European Union: Are there any mutual recognition of judgments arrangements relating to patents, whether formal or informal, that apply in your country?
+1.24 For jurisdictions within the European Union: What steps are being taken in your jurisdiction towards ratifying the Agreement on a Unified Patent Court, implementing the Unitary Patent Regulation (EU Regulation No. 1257/2012) and preparing for the unitary patent package?
+For jurisdictions outside of the European Union: Are there any mutual recognition of judgments arrangements relating to patents, whether formal or informal, that apply in your jurisdiction?

-There is no binding mandatory provision in the Mexican legal system that would oblige IMPI and the Mexican Courts to recognise foreign judgments related to patents, this applies for infringement and validity rulings abroad.

-However, those decisions in jurisdiction abroad would be evaluated and can be persuasive as documentary evidence.
+Needless to say that Mexico is not part of the European Union, but as clarification, there is no binding mandatory provision in the Mexican legal system that would oblige the IMPI and the Mexican Courts to recognise foreign judgments related to patents; this applies for infringement and validity rulings abroad.
+However, those decisions in jurisdictions abroad would be evaluated and can be persuasive as documentary evidence.

-In some cases, if the factual pattern and evidence are very similar to the case under review in Mexico the case ruled in another jurisdiction may have relevant weight when the case is decided in Mexico.
+In some cases, if the factual patterns and evidence are very similar to the case under review in Mexico, the case ruled in another jurisdiction may have relevant weight when the case is decided in Mexico.